thilob97/thilob97/README.md

 - 🛠️ Passionate about **VR** and exploring cutting-edge technologies
 - 🤖 **Trained Mechatronics** turned 💾 **Data Engineer**

+### 📅 Timeline

+- 🚀 **2021 - Present**: Data Engineer at ECHT Gastro Partner
+- 🔨 **2020 - 2021**: Worked as a Mechatronics Technician at Deutsche Bahn
+- 👶🏼 **2017 - 2020**: Trained as a Mechatronics Technician at Deutsche Bahn

+### 🎯 Career Focus

+Building scalable backend systems, developing efficient data pipelines, and constantly learning the latest in cloud technologies.

+## 🌱 Ongoing Projects

+- 📱 **[Gastronomy App](https://echt-gastropartner.de/app/)**: Developing a comprehensive app for the gastronomy sector at ECHT Gastropartner.
+- 👓 **[Private VR Training App](https://slickcomm.de/)**: Creating a VR application to assist in the training and education of apprentices.
+- ⌨️ **Wireless 3x5+3 Split Mechanical Keyboard**: Planning to build a wireless version of the custom mechanical keyboard.

 ## 🛠 Technologies & Tools

 - **Languages**: